-The International Committee of the Red Cross (ICRC), together with the Lebanese Red Cross (LRC), the Lebanese University (LU) and the World Health Organisation (WHO), are holding a 2-week multidisciplinary training course for managing humanitarian operations in disasters, conflicts and other crises.
+The International Committee of the Red Cross (ICRC), together with the Lebanese Red Cross (LRC), the Lebanese University (LU) and the World Health Organisation (WHO), are holding a two-week multidisciplinary training course for managing humanitarian operations in disasters, conflicts and other crises.

 The H.E.L.P. course, short for Health Emergencies in Large Populations, will run from 15 to 26 October 2018.
-It seeks to develop the knowledge, skills, and the approach that humanitarian personnel need in order to take decisions that are effective to ensure that their conduct is never less than humane and to adapt their activities as needed.
+It seeks to develop the knowledge, skills and the approach that humanitarian personnel need in order to take decisions that are effective to ensure that their conduct is never less than humane and to adapt their activities as needed.

 The course contributes to raising technical and ethical standards for humanitarian work, and to fostering collaboration between the academic and humanitarian worlds through: